Claken/Piscine_Flutter/README.md

 ### ~~~~~ IN CONSTRUCTION ~~~~~ ###

 # PISCINE FLUTTER
-This project's goal is to learn the Dart language and the (Flutter){https://flutter.dev/} framework to be able to build mobile applications <br />
+This project's goal is to learn the [Dart](https://dart.dev/) language and the [Flutter](https://flutter.dev/) framework to be able to build mobile applications <br />

 # What I gained from the project